 J. Mark Gidley chairs the White & Case Global Antitrust/Competition practice.
-His practice focuses on mergers, acquisitions, and cartel cases, often with a transnational focus.
+His practice focuses on mergers, acquisitions, and cartel cases, frequently with a transnational focus.

-Mr. Gidley was the Acting Assistant Attorney General for the US Department of Justice (DOJ) Antitrust Division in 1992 – 1993 with responsibility for all civil and criminal matters of the Division.
-Prior to that, he served as Deputy Assistant Attorney General for Regulated Industries in the Antitrust Division from 1991 – 1992, responsible for telecommunications, energy, computers, intellectual property, and banking and finance.
+Mr. Gidley was the Acting Assistant Attorney General for the US Department of Justice (DOJ) Antitrust Division in 1992 – 1993 with responsibility for all civil, criminal and merger matters of the Division.
+Prior to that, he served as Deputy Assistant Attorney General for Regulated Industries in the Antitrust Division from 1991 – 1992, responsible for civil, criminal, and merger matters in the telecommunications, energy, computers, intellectual property, and banking and finance industries.
 From 1990 to 1991, Mr. Gidley served as Associate Deputy Attorney General under then Deputy Attorney William P. Barr, during the first Bush Administration.
 During his tenure at the Antitrust Division, he worked on a number of merger and acquisition investigations, including Bank of America's acquisition of Security Pacific National Bank.
-He brought the successful lawsuit under Section 1 of the Sherman Act against the major US domestic air carriers for alleged price fixing and cartel behavior.
+He brought the successful lawsuit under Section 1 of the Sherman Act against the major US domestic air carriers for alleged price fixing and cartel behavior (the Airline Tariff Publishing Co.).
 Mr. Gidley also supervised the government grand jury investigation of the Treasury bond auction market, which resulted in a $28 million asset forfeiture action against Salomon Brothers — at that time the largest antitrust penalty ever in the Division's history for cartel activity.

 Mr. Gidley represents parties before the US competition agencies — the FTC and the Antitrust Division — as well as parties in criminal grand jury and civil investigations of pricing conduct, and other potential antitrust violations.
 His work often features investigations of transnational firms in grand jury investigations, parallel class action suits, and civil investigations of pricing and other competitive practices.
 Mr. Gidley represents antitrust defendants in multi-forum cases that involve parallel, simultaneous government investigations and multiple civil actions.
 His cases have often involved investigations by competition agencies outside the United States such as the European Commission, national European authorities and competition agencies in Canada, Korea, Australia, New Zealand and Japan.
+In criminal cartel investigations, Mr. Gidley has represented corporate clients and individuals in a variety of industries, including auto parts, air cargo, ocean shipping, graphite electrodes, DRM, and LCD.
 He has significant experience in trying criminal and civil antitrust price-fixing cases and merger cases.

 Mr. Gidley's significant litigation matters include:

-- Trial counsel in a landmark victory for our client, Stolt-Nielsen SA, in its efforts to enforce its Amnesty Agreement with the DOJ Antitrust Division.
+- Trial counsel in a landmark victory for our client, Stolt-Nielsen SA, in its efforts to enforce its criminal Amnesty Agreement with the DOJ Antitrust Division.
 On November 30, 2007, the federal district court in Philadelphia ruled, after a three-week criminal trial, that Stolt-Nielsen's amnesty agreement should be upheld and dismissed the indictment.
+The court ruled the Division’s actions to indict the company amounted to a breach of constitutional due process guarantees.
 This case, closely watched by the white collar and antitrust bars, has been the subject of extensive commentary.
-With amnesty programs proliferating around the globe, this case is the first anywhere in the world where a court has enforced an antitrust amnesty promise against an antitrust agency.
+With amnesty programs proliferating around the globe, the Stolt case is the first anywhere in the world where a court has enforced an antitrust amnesty promise against an antitrust agency.
 United States v.
 Stolt-Nielsen S.A., 524 F. Supp.
 2d 609 (E.D.
 Pa.
 2007).
-This case was named a hot defense victory for 2008 by the National Law Journal.
+This case was named a leading defense victory for 2008 by the National Law Journal.

 - Representation of Shionogi Inc. in the first ruling under the Federal Rule of Evidence 502(a) on the use of attorney opinions in sham litigation.
 Shionogi, the patent holder, sought to reveal pre-complaint opinions of patent counsel in defending against allegations of "sham" patent litigation.
-In December 2011, in a decision authored by US District Judge Michael Daylson, the court held that FRE 502 operated so as to permit only a partial waiver of privilege.
+In December 2011, in a decision authored by US District Judge Michael Baylson, the court held that FRE 502 operated so that there was no broad subject matter partial waiver of privilege.
 Shortly after receiving the Court’s oral decision, Mylan dismissed its antitrust counterclaims.

 - Representation of Upsher-Smith Laboratories in a landmark victory in a case involving pharmaceutical-branded generic patent settlements against a challenge by the FTC concerning K-Dur®.
 Trial counsel in a 40-day trial before an FTC Administrative Law Judge, resulting in a complete trial victory in 2002.
 Subsequently, the Eleventh Circuit ruled in favor of the defendants.
 Schering-Plough Corp. v.
 FTC, 402 F.3d 1056 (11th Cir.
 2005).
 In 2006, the US Supreme Court declined the FTC's appeal.
-The Supreme Court's decision not to take an appeal requested by the FTC is believed to be the first time in recent memory for the FTC.
+The Supreme Court's denial of the FTC's petition for certiorari was the first such loss in many years for the FTC.
 This case was named as one of the hot litigation victories in 2006 by the National Law Journal.
 The parallel private damages K-Dur® cases are pending before the US Supreme Court.

 - Trial counsel for SunGard Data Systems in its successful trial defense of the acquisition and merger of the computer disaster recovery assets of Comdisco.
 This high-tech litigation broke new ground in the intersection of US bankruptcy and merger law under Section 7 of the Clayton Act and was tried in record time.
 From the filing of the complaint through the trial before the US District Court for the District of Columbia, until the decision on stay by the US Court of Appeals for the DC Circuit, only 19 business days elapsed.
 This is believed to have been the first defeat of a government merger challenge in federal court in the District of Columbia in almost a decade.
 United States v.
 SunGard Data Systems, Inc., 172 F. Supp.
 2d 172 (D.D.C.
 2001).

-- Representation of Stolt-Nielsen in a trial victory before the Korea Fair Trade Commission (KFTC), after receiving notification that the KFTC ceased deliberations in an investigation of cartel activity in the parcel tanker industry.
-The KFTC's action cleared the Stolt-Nielsen case from its docket without a finding of any violation.
-The case is believed to be the first trial with live witness testimony before the nine-member KFTC.
+- Representation of Stolt-Nielsen in a trial victory before the Korea Fair Trade Commission (KFTC) for overseas price fixing.
+The KFTC's action cleared Stolt-Nielsen without a finding of any violation.
+The case is believed to be the first price-fixing trial with live witness testimony before the full nine-member KFTC.

-- Representation of overseas manufacturers of rubber thread against charges of private losses stemming from an alleged global price-fixing cartel.
+- Representation of overseas rubber thread manufacturers against damages stemming from an alleged global price-fixing cartel.
 In Dee-K v.
-Heveafil, we successfully secured a landmark jury verdict absolving our clients, Malaysian producers of rubber thread, of any violation of the Sherman Act Section 1 based on allegations of overseas price fixing.
-We also successfully opposed class certification in this private damages suit in this action.
-The US Court of Appeals for the Fourth Circuit affirmed the trial court verdict in a landmark ruling that clarified the US Supreme Court's Hartford Fire test of "substantial effects" in the reach of the Sherman Act.
+Heveafil, we successfully secured a landmark jury verdict absolving our clients, Malaysian producers of rubber thread, of any violation of the Sherman Act Section 1 based on allegations of overseas price fixing, and successfully opposed class certification in this private damages suit in this action.
+The US Court of Appeals for the Fourth Circuit affirmed the trial court verdict in a landmark ruling that clarified the US Supreme Court's Hartford Fire test of "substantial effects" in the extraterritorial reach of the Sherman Act.
 Dee-K Enterprises, Inc. v.
 Heveafil Sdn.
 Bhd., 299 F.3d 281 (4th Cir.
 2002).

 - Representation of Stolt-Nielsen SA and Stolt-Nielsen Transportation Group Ltd. in the first US federal court appellate decision in the Second Circuit compelling arbitration of claims based on alleged horizontal price fixing under the Sherman Act.
 JLM Industries, Inc. v.
 Stolt-Nielsen SA, 387 F.3d 163 (2d Cir.
 2004).

-- Representation of Stolt-Nielsen in its Freedom of Information Act (FOIA) challenge to the Antitrust Division before the DC Circuit; the decision resulted in the public release of 100 DOJ Antitrust Division amnesty agreements and is the first reported FOIA case involving the Division.
+- Freedom of Information Act (FOIA) challenge to the Antitrust Division before the DC Circuit; the decision resulted in the public release of 100 DOJ Antitrust Division amnesty agreements and is the first reported FOIA case involving the Division.

 Mr. Gidley has an active merger and joint venture practice, representing merging parties before the DOJ and the FTC, including numerous companies in connection with mergers, acquisitions and joint ventures in industries ranging from health-care, telecommunications, computer software, defense, retailing and publishing to engineering, energy, chemicals, minerals and industrial and consumer goods.
-Mr. Gidley's recent merger matters have also included US DOJ Antitrust Division and FTC investigations into acquisitions that had previously closed, due to the acquisition being below the Hart-Scott-Rodino merger filing thresholds.
-Mr. Gidley's merger and joint venture experience includes representation of:
+In addition to the litigated merger cases above, Mr. Gidley's merger and joint venture experience includes representation of:

 - Pilot Travel Centers LLC in its acquisition of Flying J Inc.'s travel plaza business before the US FTC.
 The Pilot acquisition was voted one of the most innovative US matters of 2010 by the Financial Times.